 Networked relationships – where the data relates to other entities within the same data

 Author/Copyright holder: Nathanael Crawford.
-Copyright terms and licence: CC BY-SA 3.0
+Copyright terms and license: CC BY-SA 3.0

 An example of a hierarchical network model is shown above.